 The following are some hints to help you get the most out of your phalaenopsis(s):

-WATER: Usually every other day but if the potting media is damp to the touch wait until the next day.
-Don’t let the plant go without watering if the media is dry.
+WATER: Once a week but if the potting media is damp to the touch wait an extra day or two.
 Water by putting the pot in the sink and let the water run through the pot.
 Then drain.
 DO NOT let the pot stand in water.
-Over watering is a common problem that results in root damage.
+Over watering is a common problem that results in root damage or rotting.

 HUMIDITY: Preferably above 40%.
 Usually if they are with other plants it will be humid enough.
 If it is very dry a daily misting will be helpful.